spinnaker/spinnaker.github.io/guides/user/canary/best-practices/index.md

 You might be tempted to compare the canary deployment against your current production deployment.
-Instead always compare the canary against an equivalent baseline, with both deployed together.
+Instead always compare the canary against an equivalent baseline, deployed at the same time.

 The baseline uses the same version and configuration that is currently running in production, but is otherwise identical to the canary: